Building Workplace Power

 Are you a union member looking for ways to address and solve problems at your workplace?
 Or a new or experienced shop steward looking for a fresh take on supporting your coworkers?
 Join us for a four-week introduction to workplace representation!
 We will cover the basic laws, principles and skills of contract enforcement, with an emphasis on the organizing skills we need to build unity and power at work.

-Classes will take place each Tuesday in March from 6:00 PM to 8:00 PM.
-All classes will be offered hybrid, with students participating either in-person or online via Zoom.
+Classes will take place each Tuesday in October from 6:00 PM to 8:00 PM (no class on October 31).
+All classes will be offered hybrid, with students participating either in-person or online via Zoom Update: this class has been moved 100% online.
 Each class is part of a series; participants completing all four sessions will receive a certificate of completion.
-The first class is on March 7th.
+The first class is on October 3.

 “I recommend this 4-part series to staff who work with stewards and stewards who are passionate about learning the fundamentals of how organizing, contract enforcement, and representational work overlap.